MicrosoftDocs/visualstudio-docs/docs/javascript/publish-nodejs-app-azure.md

 * When the container starts up, it runs through various heuristics to figure out how to start the Node.js process.
 Details of the implementation can be seen at [generateStartupCommand.js](https://github.com/Azure-App-Service/node/blob/master/8.9.4/startup/generateStartupCommand.js).
 * You can connect to the running container via SSH for investigations.
-This is easily done using the Azure Portal.
+This is easily done using the Azure portal.
 Select the App Service, and scroll down the list of tools until reaching **SSH** under the **Development Tools** section.
 * To aid in troubleshooting, go to the **Diagnostics logs** settings for the App Service, and change the **Docker Container logging** setting from **Off** to **File System**.
 Logs are created in the container under */home/LogFiles/*_docker.log*, and can be accessed on the box using SSH or FTP(S).